 Heron House is setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
 The retail portion of the space is open during normal business hours and includes mostly locally crafted products including select works of art – reflecting the Steltzner’s (the founders) love of art.

 Two private tasting rooms are available by reservation.
 Several curated flights are offered, each containing wines from the various producers represented.
 Allow up to 90 minutes for a visit.
-Closed Tuesday and Wednesday.
-Open the rest of the week from 11am until 6pm with the last tasting appointment at 4pm.
+Hours are subject to change, but as of our latest update to this review, this space is daily from 10am until 6pm with the last tasting appointment at 5pm.

 Private tastings can also be arranged at the two wineries in Napa Valley where Mike crafts the wines for Perchance Estates.
 Production has been small; initially only several hundred cases but growing to around 500 cases per year.
 The wines are primarily sold through their ‘Join the Journey’ allocation list but are also selectively distributed in parts of California, Illinois, Texas, Ohio and Florida.
 For more information, visit: www.perchanceestates.com